-For example, in 1899, a prominent Society member, Frederick Kitton, started a petition to oppose plans by Boots the Cash Chemists, the then owner of The Gables (13-15 Market Place) and replace it with a modern building.
+For example, in 1899, a prominent Society member, Frederick Kitton, started a petition to oppose plans by Boots the Cash Chemists, the then owner of The Gables (13-15 Market Place) to demolish the structure and replace it with a modern building.
 The attic story is jettied, and on one of the curved brackets supporting it is carved the date 1637 .

 Fortunately, the petition attracted sufficient support to bring it to the notice of Jesse Boots, who committed to retaining the building.
 So it was that, at the annual meeting of the Society in County Museum at Hertford on 6 April 1900, a unanimous resolution was passed:

 That the members of the St. Albans and Hertfordshire Architectural and Archaeological Society desire to express their satisfaction at the way in which the house on the south side of the Market Place, St. Albans, has been treated, and beg to thank Messrs.
 Boot very heartily for their consideration of the wishes of the Society .

 The Society continued to keep a close eye on the way in which historic buildings were repaired, recording their appreciation at a meeting on 31 October 1902 for the sympathetic restoration of the moulded plasterwork on the façade of the Old House, No. 13, Fishpool Street, as well as the preservation of the ‘Tudor Tavern’ (now known as ‘Thai Square at Tudor Tavern’) at the upper corner of George Steet, and the exposure of the timber framing, hitherto obscured .